 VAC and Game Ban enabled games can either be bought for your own account or gifted immediately.
 These games can no longer be saved to your inventory for trading purposes.
 If you directly gift a game to someone who receives a VAC ban, you will not be able to gift that game again.

 Many games on Steam utilize the Valve Anti-Cheat System (VAC) or third party anti-cheat technology that can result in cheaters being banned from secure servers for multi-player games.
-You can learn more about VAC here.
 VAC bans are permanent and cannot be removed from an account.
 If a VAC ban has been issued incorrectly it will automatically be rolled back by the VAC team.

 Game Bans are used by game developers to address malicious behavior that falls outside of VAC detection.
 Game bans are determined by the game developer; they can range from single day bans to permanent bans.
-You can learn more about Game Bans here.